What is Telemedicine?

-Telemedicine, also known as telehealth, deals with providing on the spot care to a patient by using technology when both the provider and patient are not physically present in the same place.
-The care can be in the form of any service, consultation, or medication delivered and tracked digitally.
+Telemedicine, also known as telehealth, deals with providing on-the-spot virtual healthcare treatments to a patient by using technology when both the provider and patient are not physically present in the same place.
+The care can be in the form of any service such as online doctor consultation, or medication delivered and tracked digitally.

-We can broadly classify telemedicine into the following three types:
+We can broadly classify telemedicine healthcare into the following three types:

 Healthcare professionals can track patient health remotely and monitor status.
 Patients can connect approved medical devices to enable easy sharing of vital signs, alerts, and medical data monitoring with the practitioners in real-time.